Population B + C · Inside the system

 Your agreement doesn't have to guarantee the same worker every visit.
 But a good provider will include a commitment to consistent staffing wherever possible.
 An agreement with no reference to staffing continuity is often a sign of a provider who rotates workers frequently.
 Ask the provider what their policy is — and if they're confident in it, ask for it to be reflected in the agreement.

-What a Good Clause Looks Like
+What Does a Good Clause Look Like?

 Example — compliant care management clause